 You should, if you feel like it’s getting worse, always see a vet to get the proper prognosis and to make sure your furry friend is treated.

 Bring your cat to the vet once a year while you can’t prevent your cat from sneezing if they have a tickle, all of these can be prevented if you do the right actions.
 There are some actions that you should take, and they are the following:

 - When you do, make sure that you get the vaccine for the feline herpes virus and the feline calicivirus

 - Make sure that once you have the injections, you also get any boosters as needed

-- Find out, if they’re sneezing due to allergens, what’s irritating it and rectify it accordingly
+- Find out, if they’re sneezing due to allergens, and what’s irritating them, and rectify it accordingly

 - Go to the vet, and get any help that you need if you notice that your cat is still not progressing, or if you feel like something is wrong

 As a pet owner, you are responsible for their overall health and well-being.
 You need to make sure that you prevent it in its tracks so that it doesn’t create more issues for your cat in the future.

 A Sneeze Can Be Bigger than You Think!